Top 5 Best Adjustable Dumbbells of 2016

 Relax.
 If your primary (or initial) goal is building muscle, developing better-looking abs and increasing upper body strength, there’s no reason to shell out thousands of dollars.
 A quality set of adjustable dumbbells is the perfect way to start your bodybuilding program – and they’ll only cost you hundreds of dollars, not thousands.
 Just as attractive as their price is their durability; if you don’t abuse adjustable dumbbells, they should last a lifetime.

 The best manufacturers feature dumbbell sets which hold a maximum of 50 pounds per weight (or 100 pounds per set), but also offer similar sets which are lighter and heavier.
-We’ll primarily focus on those 50-pound weights in this review of the top 5 adjustable dumbbells, but be aware it’s usually easy to find basically the “same set” with a higher or lower weight maximum.
+The GroomNStyle review team will primarily focus on those 50-pound weights in this review of the top 5 adjustable dumbbells, but be aware it’s usually easy to find basically the “same set” with a higher or lower weight maximum.

 It’s nearly impossible to watch late night TV for more than an hour without seeing ads for Bowflex products.
 If you didn’t know anything about fitness equipment, you might think Bowflex was just another fly-by-night company pitching sub-standard products on infomercials.
 Guess again.
 Bowflex is well known for making terrific equipment and their SelectTech 552 dumbbells are just one example.